nnat3/code-challenge-3/README.md

 ~ View all blog post titles
 ~ Click to view full details of a post
-~ Add a new blog post via form
+~ Add a new blog post via the form
 ~ Edit the title and content of a post
 ~ Delete a post
 ~ All interactions reflect in the UI instantly